Moving From SQL to NoSQL Database: An In-Depth Handbook

 For information on BangDB’s migration process, see the Developer’s Manual page here.

-Once your data has been moved into the new system, then the final step is to rewrite your application code so that it can query the NoSQL database with statements like insert() or find().
+Once your data has been moved from SQL to NoSQL, then the final step is to rewrite your application code so that it can query the NoSQL database with statements like insert() or find().

 You will want to test your application before launch to ensure everything functions as expected, and you will also want to stage your application launch following similar due diligence steps as you would normally take with your old relational system.